 While you begin drug and alcohol treatment, it is recommended that you and your family begin the process of healing by attending family therapy, and that your family seek out therapy of their own.
 Your family may even find support groups like Al-Anon and Nar-Anon helpful.

 Loved ones and family should begin educating themselves on addiction as a disease and learn how to support you in a healthy way on the road to recovery.
 Having your family involved in treatment and aftercare in a positive way can work wonders in restoring and healing your relationship.
 Family and loved ones will want to track your progress and see the results with their own eyes.

-Remember that at the end of day, if you want to restore trust and heal your family relationships, you must do so with actions, and not just words.
+Remember that at the end of the day, if you want to restore trust and heal your family relationships, you must do so with actions, and not just words.

 Healing Takes Time

 The number one thing that you should remember about restoring familial relationships after addiction is that it will not happen overnight.
 Of course, it can be tempting to expect that your family will automatically see all the changes you have made and start to trust you again.
 If you can remember to be realistic about the expectations that you have for your family, it can help you stay patient through the relationship and the healing process.